6 min read

 A model can generate a market map, a launch plan, a positioning statement, a feature list, and a fundraising narrative before lunch.
 Some of it may be useful.
 Some of it may sound useful.
 That distinction matters.

 This is why I care so much about shared context and durable outputs.
 The value is not more private chats.
-The value is a workspace where the team can see the reasoning, challenge the assumptions, improve the artifact, and decide what happens next.
+The value is a workspace where the team can see the source context, challenge the assumptions, improve the artifact, and decide what happens next.

 If the work cannot survive outside the prompt window, it is not yet operating leverage.